logeswari-g/frontend/Notes/JavaScript/12_JS DOM and Properties.md

-# JavaScript DOM: Methods and Properties
+# DOM: Methods and Properties

 The **Document Object Model (DOM)** represents the structure of a web page in a tree-like format.
 JavaScript uses **DOM methods and properties** to access, change, add, or delete HTML elements.